nbme-ss/Lagoon-Fucker/README.md

 ## Usage

-Run the Detector by downloading it from the realses and run it
+Run the Detector by downloading it from the releases and run it